 In Vietnam, manufacturing companies are leading the sustainability efforts.
 More than 50% of LEED-certified projects in Vietnam are in the industrial sector, including European companies such as Heineken, Nestlé, Tetra Pak... and many domestic companies such as Hoa Phat Steel, Duy Tan Plastic.

-Many businesses have implemented sustainability measures, such as packaging recycling, wastewater treatment and the use of renewable energy sources, which are highlighted in their public sustainability reports.
+Many businesses have implemented sustainability solutions, such as packaging recycling, wastewater treatment and the use of renewable energy sources, which are highlighted in their public sustainability reports.
 Many are making significant progress in switching to sustainable energy sources, optimizing operations to reduce CO2 emissions and implementing water efficiency.

 ESG trends and real estate developers